-The budget after adjustments have been made to base budget to eliminate one-time expenditures or to increase (annualize) revenues and expenditures for ongoing programs that were not operational for the entire base year.
+The base budget after adjustments have been made to eliminate one-time. expenditures, increase (annualize) revenues and expenditures for ongoing programs that were not operational for the entire year, or changes based on decisions during the biennium and approved by the Interim Finance Committee.
+In NEBS, the adjusted base budget equals the B-000 + M-150 decision units.